A multi-layer crisis

 The security situation remains volatile and unpredictable in Port-au-Prince, continuing to hinder access to essential services like healthcare.

-While there has been a decline in suspected cases of cholera nationwide, localised outbreak are still being recorded.
-Therefore, the Ministry of Public Health and Population (MSPP, as per its French acronym), in collaboration with PAHO/WHO, continues to maintain a proactive and responsive surveillance to prevent any potential spread of the disease, especially in IDP sites.
+While there has been a decline in suspected cases of cholera nationwide, localized outbreaks are still being recorded.
+Therefore, the Ministry of Public Health and Population (MSPP, as per its French acronym), in collaboration with PAHO/WHO, continues to maintain proactive and responsive surveillance to prevent any potential spread of the disease, especially in Internally Displaced Persons sites (IDPs).

 Cholera Situation